Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Responsiveness is wonky
 * The password validation regex is busted
 * The text area focus vs InputBox focus, makes the box blurry
+* The detection system matches substrings as well (How matches Ho)

 # To-Do:
 * Make the post expandable and shrinkable as needed, according to the content (body, img) of the post